7 min read

 What Is When2Meet (And Why People Outgrow It)

 When2Meet is a free group availability tool.
 You create an event, share a link, and everyone fills in their availability on a color-coded grid when they’re free.
-It’s brilliant in its simplicity, which is exactly why millions of people still use it.
+That simplicity is the whole appeal, and it’s why millions still use it.

 But here’s what When2Meet can’t do: